rubabzahra13/ContentStrategist/README.md

 ## 🙏 Acknowledgments

-- OpenAI for GPT-4 API
+- OpenAI for API services
 - Supabase for database and storage
 - Flask community for the web framework
 - Bootstrap for the beautiful UI components